metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 - You might be wondering what happens to my system if I run scripts from this project?
 - Can these scripts do any kind of harm to system or my privacy?
+- Can I trust these scripts don't do anything bad?
 - Sure, there is a lot of scripts and code and you might not have the time to investigate them all.

 So here is an overview to help you see what happens and whether using this project is acceptable